-When Is Passover Week in 2020?
-Holiday Dates and Meaning
+When Is Passover Week in 2022 and What are the Biblical Traditions?

 - Compiled & Edited by Crosswalk Editorial Staff

 - 2022 19 Jan

 In 2022, the Passover Holiday will begin on the evening of Saturday, April 15, and end on Sunday, April 23.

 Passover is a traditional Jewish holiday with biblical origins.
 It is a celebration of the deliverance of the Jewish people by God from their bondage in ancient Egypt under the guidance of Moses.
 Passover commemorates the story of the Exodus as depicted in the Hebrew Bible, notably in the Book of Exodus.

 Passover is a spring holiday and was associated with the sacrifice of the "first-fruits of the barley" during the presence of the Temple in Jerusalem, barley being the first seed to mature and collect in the Land of Israel.

 Some Christians recognize a version of the Jewish holiday of Passover.
 The tradition is observed among Assemblies of Yahweh, Messianic Jews, and some congregations of the Church of God (Seventh Day).
 It is often associated with the Christian celebration and festivities of Easter.
 The salvation from the subjugation of sin through the sacrifice of Christ is celebrated, a resemblance of the Jewish Passover's celebration of salvation from slavery in the land of Egypt.

 Discover more about the Traditions and History of Passover.